pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.5 =

-* Fix - Allow retrieving more than 200 assets when authing via Salesforce SSO
+* Fix - Allow retrieving more than 200 assets when authenticating via Salesforce SSO

 = 1.5.4 =